Tyler Lussi: Portland Thorns FC

 Lussi was drafted in the third round of the 2017 NWSL College Draft with the 21st overall pick by the Portland Thorns FC.
 On July 1, 2017, after a two-week trial, was signed by the club.
-She made her professional debut a week later, being substituted on in a 1–1 draw against Houston Dash.
-On August 5, 2017, she scored her first professional goal in a 2–1 victory over Houston Dash.
+She made her professional debut a week later, being substituted for Mana Shim in a 1–1 draw against the Houston Dash.
+On August 5, 2017, she scored her first professional goal in a 2–1 victory over the Houston Dash.
+She finished her rookie season with 5 appearances and 3 starts and was an unused substitute as the Thorns won the NWSL Championship 1–0 against the North Carolina Courage.
+The following season, she made 15 appearances with 3 starts and was unused as the Thorns lost their championship game rematch with the Courage.